soyhyoj/BCN-TrafficForecast/README.md

 ```

 ## TO DO
-[] Integrate a database and SQL to the project -> MySQL
+[] Integrate a database and SQL to the project

 [] Improve the intepretation of the coordinates